July 1st, 2024

 Cherry Creek used a blended and braided funding strategy to support mental health services.
 Among other successes, they improved understanding of student support needs, increased engagement with mental health referrals, and drastically decreased suicides.

-About Methuen Public Schools
+About Cherry Creek Public Schools

 Cherry Creek Public Schools is the third largest school district in Colorado serving 53,000 students and more than 300,000 residents.
 It serves seven municipalities spanning 108 square miles from the heart of Denver out towards the eastern plains.
 Cherry Creek is a diverse district, with over half the student population identifying as a person of color and/or Hispanic.
 Over 150 languages are spoken by students across the district.